ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 ### Throttling informations in responses

 The client is allowed to make 99 more requests in the next 50 seconds.
-Throttling interval is communicated out-of-bound.
+The `time-window` is communicated out-of-bound or inferred by the header values.

 ~~~
 Request: